BZIvanov/Learning-SpringBoot/MapStruct/README.md

 | You want automatic, type-safe mapping     | You only need one or two mappings (manual conversion is fine)                     |
 | You need high performance (no reflection) | You prefer reflection-based solutions like ModelMapper (flexible but slower)      |
 | You work with DTOs, APIs, microservices   | You need complex mappings with dynamic logic (manual conversion is more flexible) |

+## Content

+Recommended learning order for this section:

+1. BasicMapping